 You acknowledge and agree that tickets must not, without our prior consent, be resold or offered for resale for a profit and that, notwithstanding anything else in these Terms and Conditions, the resale of tickets in certain circumstances is subject to ticket sales legislation and may attract penalties (including criminal penalties).

-We reserve the right to record, photograph, broadcast and/or telecast any Event and you consent to us doing so.
-You consent to the editing, reproducing and communicating by us, or permitted by us, of any image or recording taken of you, and anyone for whom you are responsible, while on the premises, in whole or part to the public in any place and in all media.
-We are not obliged to provide or reproduce to you any such image or recording.
+We reserve the right to record, photograph, broadcast and/or telecast any Event that you consent to us doing so.
+You consent to the editing, reproducing and communicating by the Biennale, or permitted by us, of any image or recording taken of you, and anyone for whom you are responsible, while on the premises, in whole or in part to the public, in any place and in all media.
+We are not obliged to provide or reproduce any such image or recording to you.